Geekyash10/Portfolio/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio website!
-This platform is designed to showcase my professional journey, skills, and notable projects.
+This website is designed to showcase my professional journey, skills, and notable projects.
 It provides an interactive and comprehensive view of my capabilities and achievements.

 🌐 **Live Website**: [yashmittal10.vercel.app](https://yashmittal10.vercel.app/)